AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    ![Power BI Desktop Using Date Range Names To Filter](assets/uc12-powerbi-final.png)

 The query executed by Power BI Desktop using the BI extension is including a `limit` statement but not the one expected.
-The explicit product name results returned by the client implicitly enforce the limit to the top 5 occurrences.
+The limit to the top 5 occurrences is enforced by Power BI Desktop using explicit product name results.

 ```sql
 select "_"."product_name",